wavemotion-dave/StellaDS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.3 : 30-May-2021 by Dave Bernazzani (wavemotion)
+  * And more improvement/stramline of TIA rendering to give a 10% boost for most games 0 this brings Elevators Amiss up to 51FPS and Phaser Patrol to 55 with gusts up to 59FPS!

 V2.2 : 29-May-2021 by Dave Bernazzani (wavemotion)
   * Improved handling of TIA to trade off a little bit of speed on the fast games to gain 10-15% speed boost on the hard-to-render games.
 This makes